remotion-dev/remotion/packages/docs/docs/lambda/with-php/laravel.md

 - The [remotion-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-app) includes a Remotion composition and utility scripts for deploying and deleting Remotion Lambda infrastructure in AWS.
 It should be noted that this is the same application featured in the [Serverless Framework guide](/docs/lambda/serverless-framework-integration).
 If the Remotion Lambda has not yet been deployed to your AWS account, follow the setup [guide](/docs/lambda/serverless-framework-integration#remotion-app).

-- The [remotion-laravel](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-laravel) is an application that serves a REST endpoint.
+- The [remotion-laravel](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-laravel) is an application that serves a REST endpoint using [Laravel](https://laravel.com/) PHP framework.
 This endpoint invokes the Remotion lambda function with the necessary parameters to render a video.
-The Remotion lambda function is deployed from the application.

 ### Prequisites

 - Make sure that your local AWS profile is able to deploy to AWS, or follow this [guide](/docs/lambda/setup) to set up a user for your local machine.
 - Ensure that [remotion-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-app) is already deployed on your AWS Account.
+- An understanding the use of [composer](https://gettcomposer.org/doc/01-basic-usage.md) in [PHP](https://www.php.net/).
+And this needs to be installed on your local machine.
 - An understanding of [PHP](https://www.php.net/) language.
 - Knowledge of how to use the [AWS PHP SDK](https://aws.amazon.com/sdk-for-php/) client is required.
-- An understanding the use of [composer](https://gettcomposer.org/doc/01-basic-usage.md) in [PHP](https://www.php.net/).
-And this needs to be installed on your local machine.
 - Knowledge of development with [Laravel](https://laravel.com/) PHP framework

 ## remotion-laravel